RESEARCH METHODS IN POLITICAL SCIENCE

 • Be warned that this outtake from the John Oliver show is crass in places, but it goes over lots of concepts that you will find helpful to getting the most you can out of your other readings this week.
 Ignore anything not related to how science is used and reported on in the US

 What is p-hacking?
 Why is there so little replication in the sciences, let alone the social sciences?
-What are some of the factors that lead to separate studies finding opposing results?
+What are some of the factors that lead separate studies to find opposing results?
 Why do findings so often get distorted when when they are publicly disseminated?
-Does all of this mean that we just can't really build knowledge through the scientific approach?
+Does all of this mean that we just can't build useful, reliable knowledge through the scientific approach?

 For Friday